Pineapple Upside-Down Cupcakes

 For a more grown-up version, increase the splash of rum in the caramel sauce to a more substantial 3 tablespoons and top with a boozy Luxardo cherry instead of the kid-friendly cherries.

 You can also experiment with using other fruit.
 Try making peach upside-down cupcakes like you see in this peach upside-down cake.
+Or, consider cupcake versions of apple upside-down cake or cranberry upside-down cake.

 Pineapple Upside-Down Cupcakes